denoland/manual/getting_started/debugging_your_code.md

 ## Debugging your code

 Deno supports the [V8 Inspector Protocol](https://v8.dev/docs/inspector) used by Chrome, Edge and Node.js.
-This makes it possible to to debug Deno programs using Chrome DevTools or other clients that support the protocol (for example VSCode).
+This makes it possible to debug Deno programs using Chrome DevTools or other clients that support the protocol (for example VSCode).

 To activate debugging capabilities run Deno with the `--inspect` or